mcgrof/kdevops_terraform/README.md

 host entry, `~/.ssh/config.kdevops.backup.add.1` for the second host entry, and so on.

-The default is to not enable ssh configuraiton updates.
+The default is we do enable ssh configuraiton updates, given that is the same default as used in vagrant for kdevops.

 # Initial debugging: limiting the number of host provisioned